Simple Elegance and Beautiful Handicrafts Define the Arts & Crafts Home

-From the stone exterior and steps, columns, gable roofs, and rafters, this two-story, three-bedroom house plan (above) illustrates the beautifully simple, creative, and natural look of the Arts & Crafts style.
+From the stone exterior and steps, columns, gable roofs, and rafters, this two-story, three-bedroom house plan (above) illustrate the beautifully simple, creative, and natural look of the Arts & Crafts style.
 Below, a gorgeous wooden staircase to the second floor living quarters displays the hand-hewn craftsmanship characteristic of Arts & Crafts (Plan # 115-1000).

 3. Well-designed and affordable built-in furniture

 Floor-to-ceiling built-in wooden cabinets make this spacious kitchen look more roomy and airy.
 Dark-brown hardwood floors and the wooden table and chairs provide a nice contrast to the beige cabinets and exposed ceiling beams (Plan # 106-1276).

 This charming two-story, four-bedroom Arts & Crafts home with an exterior rock-stone facade has a welcoming front porch.
 Note the square stone columns on pedestals and the decorative glass panes on the front door (Plan # 163-1006).

 A covered wraparound front porch adds to the curb appeal of this two-story, four-bedroom home (Plan # 161-1001).